hjcdg1/react-bulk-form/README.md

   /**
    * Commit the values of the form to the default values. (`flags.isDirty` will be set to `false`.)
-   * It is recommended to commit the valid values, otherwise `flags.isValid` will be set to `false`.
-   * In general, it is used after submitting the form, for refreshing the default values.
+   * In general, it is used right after submitting the form, for refreshing the default values.
    */
   commit,
 } = useForm<PostFormValues, PostFormRuleKey>({
   /**
    * Set default values of the form.
-   * The type of this object should follow the `PostFormValues` type.
+   * The type of this object should be the `PostFormValues` type.
    */
   defaultValues: {
     title: '',